Content modeling for beginners

 Key Insight:

-Store profiles and map them to rules.
+This information can be stored into profiles and then be used to map them to personalization rules.

 • Taxonomy, blocks, and media types must be modeled with intent.